Novikov's theorem in higher dimensions?: Introduction

 \subsection{Rigidity in higher dimensions}

-What is the right analogue of tautness in higher dimensional manifolds which imparts a similar kind of rigidity?
-Existence of a transversal to the foliation is not a good answer in higher dimensions.
-Indeed, Meigniez \cite{Mei} showed that for a manifold $M$ of dimension greater than $3$, a pair comprised of a distribution and a Haefliger structure (both of codimension one) is homotopic to a pair arising from a taut foliation.
+In higher dimensional manifolds, taut foliations do not have rigidity properties similar to the $3$-dimensional case.
+They do not satisfy a Novikov-like theorem, and furthermore, Meigniez \cite{Mei} showed that on a manifold of dimension greater than $3$, any distribution of codimension one is homotopic to the leaf tangent bundle of a taut foliation.

-Martinez-Torres \cite{MT1, MT2} proposed that the analogue of a taut foliation in higher dimensions is a strong symplectic foliation.
-A $(2n+1)$-dimensional manifold with a codimension one foliation $\F$ is {\em strong symplectic} if there is a closed two-form $\om \in \Om^2(X)$ that restricts to a symplectic form on the leaves.
-This suggestion has been further explored in \cite{MPP} via a study of the transverse geometry of strong symplectic foliations.
-This leads us to the question of whether strong symplectic foliations satisfy an analogue of Novikov's theorem.
-Unfortunately, the answer to this question is negative, and in this paper, we present a counter-example.
+In higher dimensional manifolds, Martinez-Torres \cite{MT2} proposed {\em strong symplectic foliations} as the analogue for taut foliations on three-manifolds.
+On a $(2n+1)$-dimensional manifold $X$ with a codimension one foliation $\F$, a {\em strong symplectic} form $\om \in \Om^2(X)$ is a closed two-form that restricts to a symplectic form on the leaves.
+The triple $(X,\F,\om)$ is called a {\em strong symplectic foliation}.
+The motivation in \cite{MT2} to consider strong symplectic foliations is as follows: By Sullivan \cite{Sul}, a foliated $n$-manifold is taut if and only if there is a closed $(n-1)$-form on the manifold that induces a volume form on each leaf of the foliation; \footnote{See Section 10.4 in Candel-Conlon \cite{CC1}.} and results on volume geometry in two-manifolds, such as the Poincar\'e-Birkhoff theorem, naturally generalize to symplectic manifolds in higher dimensions (\cite[page 339]{ms:small}).
+Furthermore, techniques of rigid symplectic geometry, such as Donaldson divisors and pseudoholomorphic curves, have been fruitfully applied to strong symplectic foliations \cite{IMT2, imt:approx, MT1, MT2, MPP, PV:fill}.

+Martinez-Torres' suggestion leads to the question of whether strong symplectic foliations satisfy an analogue of Novikov's theorem.
+The answer to this question turns out to be negative, and in this paper, we present a counter-example.

-\begin{theorem} There is a manifold $X^5$ with a strong symplectic foliation $(\F^4,\om)$ for which \begin{enumerate} \item the map $\pi_1(\F) \to \pi_1(X)$ is not injective. \item There is a loop which is transverse to the foliation $\F$ and which is contractible in $X$. \end{enumerate}
+\begin{theorem} There is a compact manifold $X^5$ with a smooth foliation $\F^4$ and a strong symplectic form $\om$ for which \begin{enumerate} \item the map $\pi_1(\F) \to \pi_1(X)$ is not injective, and \item there is a loop which is transverse to the foliation $\F$ that is contractible in $X$. \end{enumerate} \end{theorem}